- The Qualified Medicare Beneficiary (QMB) program is one of the four Medicare savings programs.

 Some pharmacies may still charge a small copay for prescriptions that are covered under Part D. For 2021, this copay is no more than $3.70 for a generic drug and $9.20 for each brand-name drug that is covered.

 If you’re enrolled in the QMB program, the following tips will help ensure that your healthcare costs are covered:

-- Let your healthcare provider know that you’re enrolled in the QMB program.
+- Let a healthcare professional know that you’re enrolled in the QMB program.
 Show both your Medicare and Medicaid cards or QMB program card any time you seek care.

-- If you receive a bill that should be covered by the QMB program, contact your healthcare provider.
+- If you receive a bill that should be covered by the QMB program, contact the healthcare professional.
 Let them know that you’re in the QMB program and cannot be billed for things like deductibles, coinsurance, and copays.

-- If your healthcare provider continues to bill you, contact Medicare directly at 800-MEDICARE.
+- If the healthcare professional continues to bill you, contact Medicare directly at 800-MEDICARE.
 They can help confirm with your healthcare provider that you’re in the QMB program and refund any payments you’ve already made.

 There are three different eligibility criteria for the QMB program.
 These include Medicare Part A eligibility, income limits, and resource limits.
 You can receive QMB benefits whether you have original Medicare (parts A and B) or a Medicare Advantage plan.

 MSPs, including the QMB program, are administered through your state’s Medicaid program.
 That means that your state will determine whether or not you qualify.
 For example, different states may have different ways to calculate your income and resources.